sagifogel/Proptics/docs/src/main/mdoc/optics/optic.md

 ## List of all Optics

-This table shows all pairs of optic and their profunctor:
+This table shows all pairs of optics and their profunctor:

 |                                                                   |  Profunctor                                                                               | Data Type                                       |
 | ----------------------------------------------------------------- |:-----------------------------------------------------------------------------------------:|:-----------------------------------------------:|